rabestro/exercism.io/java/pangram/HELP.md

     ```
    *(Don't worry about the tests failing, at first, this is how you begin each exercise.)*

 4. Solve the exercise.
-Find and work through the `TUTORIAL.md` guide ([view on GitHub](https://github.com/exercism/java/blob/master/exercises/practice/hello-world/TUTORIAL.md)).
+Find and work through the `instructions.append.md` guide ([view on GitHub](https://github.com/exercism/java/blob/main/exercises/practice/hello-world/.docs/instructions.append.md#tutorial)).

 Good luck!
 Have fun!

-If you get stuck, at any point, don't forget to reach out for [help](http://exercism.io/languages/java/help).

 ----

 1. In the terminal window, get the first exercise: